Sukhjot123/sukhjot123.github.io/README.md

 # sukhjot123.github.io

 Hello everyone my name is Sukhjot Kaur.
 I am from Ludhiana district.
 I got 87% in non medical stream.
-Now I have taken admission in Guru Nanak Dev Engineering college, Ludhiana in Btech IT department.
+Now I have taken admission in Guru Nanak Dev Engineering college, Ludhiana in Btech IT (Information Technology) department.I am very passionate and enthusiastic.
+I want to enhance myself in coding that is why i opted this course and i m sure that till the end of 4th year I will be perfect in coding amd web designing.

 Here is my online excel course certificate from great learning